 First and foremost, we recommend the Holy Cross Library Style Guides & Statement on Academic Integrity.

 Helpful handouts and lesson plans related to teaching students to integrate sources effectively can be found at Colorado State University's Writing Studio as well as the University of Michigan's Sweetland Writing Center.
-Piedmont Virginia Community College also has helpful information.
+Piedmont Virginia Community College also has helpful information on citing sources.

 Grammar & Style Resources